rkirk903/MCA-2024/README.md

 Within the base line of the piece there was a change of clef which also was not transcribed by the OMR engine.
 Any grace notes or ornamants of such were aklso muisssing froom the transcription

+ This can be accessed through the link [here](https://github.com/rkirk903/MCA-2024/blob/master/MusicAnalyticsScore2619532K.mscz)

 # \[Week 3\]